algorand-bootcamp/py-dm-intermediate-en/projects/py-dm-intermediate-en/README.md

 # Tools

-This project makes use of Python to build Algorand smart contracts.
+This project makes use of Algorand Python to build Algorand smart contracts.
 The following tools are in use:

 - [Algorand](https://www.algorand.com/) - Layer 1 Blockchain; [Developer portal](https://developer.algorand.org/), [Why Algorand?](https://developer.algorand.org/docs/get-started/basics/why_algorand/)
 - [AlgoKit](https://github.com/algorandfoundation/algokit-cli) - One-stop shop tool for developers building on the Algorand network; [docs](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/algokit.md), [intro tutorial](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/tutorials/intro.md)
-- [Puya](https://github.com/algorand-foundation/puya) - Smart contract development framework for developing Algorand smart contracts in pure Python; [docs](https://github.com/algorandfoundation/puya), [examples](https://github.com/algorandfoundation/puya/tree/main/examples)
-- [PyTEAL](https://github.com/algorand/pyteal) - Python language binding for Algorand smart contracts; [docs](https://pyteal.readthedocs.io/en/stable/)
+- [Algorand Python](https://github.com/algorandfoundation/puya) - A semantically and syntactically compatible, typed Python language that works with standard Python tooling and allows you to express smart contracts (apps) and smart signatures (logic signatures) for deployment on the Algorand Virtual Machine (AVM); [docs](https://github.com/algorandfoundation/puya), [examples](https://github.com/algorandfoundation/puya/tree/main/examples)
 - [AlgoKit Utils](https://github.com/algorandfoundation/algokit-utils-py) - A set of core Algorand utilities that make it easier to build solutions on Algorand.
 - [Poetry](https://python-poetry.org/): Python packaging and dependency management.- [Black](https://github.com/psf/black): A Python code formatter.- [Ruff](https://github.com/charliermarsh/ruff): An extremely fast Python linter.

 - [mypy](https://mypy-lang.org/): Static type checker.
 - [pytest](https://docs.pytest.org/): Automated testing.
 - [pip-audit](https://pypi.org/project/pip-audit/): Tool for scanning Python environments for packages with known vulnerabilities.
 - [pre-commit](https://pre-commit.com/): A framework for managing and maintaining multi-language pre-commit hooks, to enable pre-commit you need to run `pre-commit install` in the root of the repository.
 This will install the pre-commit hooks and run them against modified files when committing.
 If any of the hooks fail, the commit will be aborted.
 To run the hooks on all files, use `pre-commit run --all-files`.
 It has also been configured to have a productive dev experience out of the box in [VS Code](https://code.visualstudio.com/), see the [.vscode](./.vscode) folder.